Motorcycle Accident Attorney Louisville

 Kentucky Motorcycle Laws

 Whether you’re sharing the road with motorcyclists or if you are a motorcyclist yourself, Kentucky’s motorcycle laws are something that you should always be aware of.

 Kentucky Helmet Laws

-When it comes to motorcycle helmets, the laws are much more clear.
+When it comes to motorcycle helmets, the laws are much clearer.
 Kentucky law requires any person under 21 who operates or rides on a motorcycle or rides in an attached sidecar to wear a helmet.
-In addition, helmets are also required to be worn by those drivers who have a motorcycle instruction permit, as well as those who have held their motorcycle operator's license for less than one year.
+In addition, helmets are also required to be worn by drivers who have a motorcycle instruction permit, as well as those who have held their motorcycle operator's license for less than one year.
 Everyone, no matter what age, must wear eye protection.

 How to Determine Fault

-Can I File A Claim On Behalf of A Loved One?
+Can I File a Claim on Behalf of a Loved One?